stuartellis/sve-personal-website/content/articles/copier-project-maintenance.md

   comment_start_string: "[#"
   variable_end_string: "]]"
   variable_start_string: "[["

+# Create these files from the template, if they are not already present.
+# If one of these files exists, it will not be updated from the template.
+_skip_if_exists:
+  - README.md
 ```

 Set defaults for answers as much as possible.
 They minimise user effort and increase consistency.
 You can also use